openebs/zfs-localpv/README.md

 ### Prerequisites

-Before installing the ZFS-LocalPV driver please make sure your Kubernetes Cluster meets the following prerequisites :
+Before installing the ZFS-LocalPV driver please make sure your Kubernetes Cluster meets the following prerequisites:

 1. all the nodes must have zfs utils installed
 2. ZPOOL has been setup for provisioning the volume